 If RHI tariffs change, will my payments change?

 The short answer is no. Any changes made to the tariff levels will only affect new projects and will not influence the payment levels set before this.
 This is one of the reasons why we are recommending that people take up the RHI now, as the tariff levels currently proposed are generous and are unlikely to stay this high.
-By applying now you can set your tariff levels at this higher figure for the next 20 years.
+By applying now you can set your tariff levels at this higher figure.